 You must notify your client as soon as possible that you cannot provide any services they require.
 You should also provide the name (or ideally three names) of another solicitor to try to take over from you.

 There are various firms that can provide services to your clients if you cannot meet your obligations.
-These tend to be on an agency fee share basis and may be suitable for you where certain fee earners have been furloughed.
+These tend to be on an agency fee share basis and may be suitable for you..
 Please do not hesitate to get in touch if you would like us to put you in touch with one of these.

 You also must ensure that any out of office email has all relevant information on – it is vital that any client does not suffer because they are expecting you to respond.

-You should follow the government guidance on meeting face to face including social distancing and hygiene.
-If you judge that a physical visit is imperative, choose personnel who are not a risk to the client and who are not at high risk themselves.
-Both the client and the employee will need to agree to the meeting despite any risk.
+Although previous advice from the Law Society was to follow the government guidance (when in place) on meeting face to face including social distancing and hygiene, this has been more recently updated since the relaxing of the rules to be more risk based, and if you judge that a physical visit is imperative, choose personnel who are not a risk to the client and who are not at high risk themselves.

-None of us know for how long the coronavirus pandemic will last but it is clear that the effects on business and the way we work and operate will have changed forever.
-Looking to the future, the hope is that as people settle into their ‘new normal’ that life begins to re-start and as such, so does business and legal services.
+We all hope that we really are in the recovery phase of coronavirus pandemic, but its effects will remain for the long term.
+It is clear that the way we work and operate will have changed forever.
+Looking to the future, as people have begun to settle into their ‘new normal' lives, so have businesses and legal service providers.

-For law firms, some of the practices and decisions that have been forced upon them through this crisis are decisions that should have potentially been made in any case.
-The law firms that still remain when this is over will be leaner, more efficient and well equipped to deal with clients from any location in a profitable way.
+There have been positives in that some of the practices and decisions that have been forced upon law firms through this crisis are decisions that should have potentially been made in any case.
+Many firms have demonstrated their agility in adapting to a new unprecedented normal and the law firms that still remain when this is over will be leaner, more efficient and well equipped to deal with clients from any location in a profitable way.

-As a sector, we must hope for the best and that we can return in full health to some semblance of normality as soon as possible, but unfortunately we all must monitor, measure and plan for the worst case scenario.
+As a sector, we must hope for the best and that we can continue to return in full health to some semblance of normality, but unfortunately we all must monitor, measure and plan for the worst case scenario.